MCOM 5350 Design and Production

 Prerequisites: MCOM 2320 and 2350.
 Planning, researching, and writing the feature article for newspapers, magazines, and online publications.
 Emphasis on humanistic reporting and providing a context for the news through thorough research and application of this research to the article.
 Materials submitted as assignments are subject to publication.

-An introduction to political PR, election campaign tactics, constituent relations, crisis communications, issue management, issue framing, ethics, strategic communications planning, and presidential PR.
+An introduction to political PR, election campaign tactics, constituent relations, crisis communications, issue management, issue framing, strategic communications planning, and presidential PR.
+If taken as 4378 can not take as 5378.

 MCOM 5377 Public Relations Ethics